msoka86/Sokafrica/README.md

 ## Contributing

-Welcome to our repository, and I am thankful that you are thinking of contributing. the easiest way to contact us at this moment is through email (twitter will follow soon):mrmbnhmz@gmail.com.
+Welcome to our repository, and I am thankful that you are thinking of contributing. the easiest way to contact us at this moment is through email (twitter will follow soon): mrmbnhmz@gmail.com.

 Are you an African foundation, association, development institution, incubator/ accelerators, researcher in Social entrepreneurship?
 Help us fill our social business database and enrich our resources page.
 Also any feedback on our README is much appreciated.